JWatus/ChatBot/README.md

 If you want just to have conversation with bot just click Run and write in command prompt.<br>
 There is a possibility to add some custom patterns in the bot to add more intelligence in the interactions.
-To do it you need to create your own .aiml file in <i>resources/bots/super/aiml</i> file and then run AddAiml main method.<br>
+To do it you need to create your own .aiml file in <i>resources/bots/super/aiml</i> package and then run AddAiml main method.<br>
 After doing that bot is ready to chat.